Iberian-Peptide-Meeting/XVIII/index.md

 varied fields, ranging from peptide synthesis to structural characterization and to biological interactions and activity.

-Finally, as has been tradition, focus is being put on facilitating attendance by young researchers.
+Finally, as is tradition, focus is being put on facilitating attendance by young researchers.
 This is done as a way to boost both researcher exposure and networking, towards a stronger future community.